10 Tips for Present and Future Undergraduate Students in Nigeria

 I’m not afraid of turning 80 and I have lots of things to do.
 I don’t have time for dying.

-Some lecturers are lousy, really.
+Some lecturers are lousy.
 I remember having stiff fingers copying notes from one of our lecturers those days.
 This guy does nothing but dictate notes, while we the students do nothing but write down his notes.
-The worst path is that he takes attendance of students in almost every of his classes.
+The worst path is that he takes attendance of students in almost every one of his classes.
 His lectures were the most boring and annoying I’ve ever had.
 What do you do about such lousy lecturers?
-At first I wanted to dish his classes to the trash and read up the material which I downloaded from the internet, but because he takes attendance, and not knowing how serious he’ll take the list, I had to be present.
+At first, I wanted to dish his classes to the trash and read up the material that I downloaded from the internet, but because he takes attendance, and did not know how seriously he’d take the list, I had to be present.
 For other such lecturers, I mostly don’t attend their classes.
 I’d rather be having a nap or just hanging out.
 As for the note-dictating lecturer, I later decided to use his time to either read the material or be dumb from the back seat.
-At the end of the class, I’ll borrow the note from a course mate and make a photocopy of it to compare with my downloaded material.
-If you find your time being wasted by such lecturers, get a copy of the previous notes, go to the internet and search for the source of information (most of such lecturers download these materials from the internet or textbooks.
-They are often too lazy to create their own examples or even rephrase the texts).
+At the end of the class, I’ll borrow a note from a coursemate and make a photocopy of it to compare with my downloaded material.
+If you find your time being wasted by such lecturers, get a copy of the previous notes, go to the internet, and search for the source of information (most of such lecturers download these materials from the internet or textbooks.
+They are often too lazy to create their examples or even rephrase the texts).
 Download a full copy of the available material.
 Buy it if you have to.
-When next he comes reading the news for the day, get busy reading up from the material from the back sit.
+When next he comes to read the news for the day, gets busy reading up from the material from the back seat.
 From time to time, look up to see if he has something worth noting to say.
 That way, you discard the feelings of your time being wasted.
 Above all decide how you want to use up your time.
-Being in every single class will not guarantee you an A. Also be at alert for unprecedented lectures and tests.
+Being in every single class will not guarantee you an A. Also, be on alert for unprecedented lectures and tests.

 9. Invest your energy where it’s worth it.

-Let’s face it, some academic stuff we learn in school are not worth the time.
+Let’s face it, some academic stuff we learn in school is not worth the time.
 Some classes will rather drain you psychologically than add to your knowledge.
 They are just pointless courses with large abstract materials to read.
 You’d rather be reading stories of arrogant politicians from the national dailies.
 Some lectures should be taken more seriously than the other.
-In my school days, there were courses I only attended classes once in a semester and read the material two weeks to exam.
+In my school days, there were courses I only attended classes once a semester and read the material two weeks before the exam.
 I still passed the courses anyway, and have no regret whatsoever not devoting so much time to them.
-I wouldn’t advice you follow that step.
+I wouldn’t advise you to follow that step.
 We all have different learning speeds and abilities.
-Towards the end of my stay in the university, I began to realize that the major reason for my attitude towards my academics all the while was because I made a blind choice of course.
-Nothing particularly drove me into studying Petroleum engineering except for the fact that I learnt that people who work in oil companies are highly paid, so I wanted a high paying field of profession.
+Towards the end of my stay at the university, I began to realize that the major reason for my attitude towards my academics all the while was because I made a blind choice of course.
+Nothing particularly drove me into studying Petroleum engineering except for the fact that I learned that people who work in oil companies are highly paid, so I wanted a high-paying field of profession.
 It’ll feel good to be addressed “Engr.
 Iyke”.
-Your motivation towards choosing a course of study will greatly determine how much effort you put to it along the way.
+Your motivation towards choosing a course of study will greatly determine how much effort you put into it along the way.
 Well unless you go with the intention that “it’s my academics or nothing else, whether it interests me or not”.
-For some classes, it’s necessary to attend as you’ll have something new and useful to learn, for others you just need to get the note and textbook, and read them up.
-If you what to toll this path, be sure to use your time for something useful and not just being out of class for the conformity reasons.
-Use this time to rest your nerves, do assignments, cook your meal, be with friends or just involve in some activity.
+For some classes, it’s necessary to attend as you’ll have something new and useful to learn, for others you just need to get the notes and textbook and read them up.
+If you want to take this path, be sure to use your time for something useful and not just be out of class for conformity reasons.
+Use this time to rest your nerves, do assignments, cook your meal, be with friends, or just be involved in some activity.

 Security is mostly a superstition.
 It does not exist in nature, nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than outright exposure.
 Life is either a daring adventure or nothing.

-Among striving to leave school with a good qualification and adding more skills to your resume, you also need to have fun and create wonderful campus experiences.
-Rather than spend all your time on academic stuffs, add some flavor to your college experience with extra-curricular activities.
+While striving to leave school with a good qualification and adding more skills to your resume, you also need to have fun and create wonderful campus experiences.
+Rather than spend all your time on academic stuff, add some flavor to your college experience with extra-curricular activities.
 Join sports clubs, societies, and fellowships; Take a leadership role if you are opportune; just explore.
 Think of it all as part of your education.
 Feel free to make mistakes and learn from them.
 I’m not talking about becoming a nuisance in school all in the name of being adventurous or stooping so low to practice cultism.
-These are totally out of question and totally self retarding.
+These are totally out of the question and totally self retarding.
 College days lost can never be recovered.
-There are opportunities for self improvement you find in campus that you can never come across after school.
-Make the best of your time while it last.
+There are opportunities for self-improvement you find on campus that you can never come across after school.
+Make the best of your time while it lasts.

-These are a few tips I have for current and aspiring undergraduate students to make the best out of your stay in higher institution and get prepared for the life that awaits you after school.
+These are a few tips I have for current and aspiring undergraduate students to make the best out of their stay in higher institutions and get prepared for the life that awaits them after school.
 What more tips would you like to add?
-What are your reactions, suggestions and comments on these tips?
-We are all eager to hear your opinion on comment below.
+What are your reactions, suggestions, and comments on these tips?
+We are all eager to hear your opinion on the comment below.

 Leave a Comment